Update: December 30th, 2008

 More power to registerContentHandler()

-This tutorial might be closed here, but the real reason why I wrote this post is to show how is possible to add more power to registerContentHandler() with a few JavaScript lines.
+This tutorial might be closed here, but the real reason why I wrote this post is to show how it's possible to add more power to registerContentHandler() with a few JavaScript lines.

 The idea comes from this post where Randy shows a button to add Rmail as a new content handler.
-In a comment pat asks which is the best technique between Randy's magic button (see example 2 and example 3) and my tutorial (Note.
+In a comment pat asks which technique is better: Randy's magic button (see examples 2 and 3) or my tutorial (Note.
 The tutorial is no longer available).

 This is Randy's answer.